11. Matrices and other arrays#

 ## [1] 21 22 23

-(compare the simplify
+compare the simplify

-sapply, tapply, mapply,
+sapply, tapply, or replicate,

 min_mean_max <- function(x) c(Min=min(x), Mean=mean(x), Max=max(x))